sparklabutah/timewarp/scripts/README.md

 ## C. Standard Benchmark (using BrowserGym and AgentLab)

 Your models are hosted, environments are running.
 Time to run a benchmark.
 The easiest way to run a web agent is by using [AgentLab](https://github.com/ServiceNow/AgentLab).
-At the time of writing this, AgentLab doesn't recognize TimeWarp as a valid benchmarking environment :( and you may need to add a few extra lines.

 1. Create a new conda environment and install AgentLab in editable mode: